-A DC-10 jet crashes into a forest outside of Paris, France, killing all 346 people on board, on this day in 1974.
+A DC-10 jet crashes into a forest outside of Paris, France, killing all 346 people on board, on March 3, 1974.
 The poor design of the plane, as well as negligent maintenance, contributed to the disaster.

 Nearly two years earlier, on June 6, 1972, an American Airlines DC-10 was flying over Ontario, Canada, when its rear-hatch door blew off and tore a hole in the fuselage.
 The plane’s cabin lost pressure and the cabin floor collapsed.
 Clouds of dust and bits of metal filled the plane’s interior and some key cables were severed.
 Still, the pilot was able to get the jet under control and managed to safely land the plane in Detroit.
 Later, it was determined that the latching mechanism on the door was designed poorly, leading to the catastrophe.